-In this guide, our goal is to help you find a job in Australia when you’re a foreigner.
-Maybe you still haven’t left your country, and you’re looking for ways to find work in Australia?
+In this guide, our goal is to help you get a job in Australia when you’re a foreigner.
+Maybe you still haven’t left your country, and you’re looking for information about getting a job in Australia before you migrate?
 Or maybe you’re a working holiday maker or a backpacker?

 Whether you come from Ireland, the UK, Germany, China or India, we want to give you the best information available and make your dream of living and working in Australia come true.